 Civilian rule returned in early 1982, when Roberto Suazo Córdova of the Liberal Party assumed the Presidency.
 Despite political optimism, continued economic underdevelopment combined with an increase in crime with the absence of an independent police and judicial system, contributed to social unease.
 Meanwhile, other CENTAM countries were experiencing long-term political upheaval, popular unrest, and guerrilla warfare.
 In 1979, communist Sandinista rebels overthrew the Somoza dictatorship in Nicaragua.
-A year later, full-scale civil war broke out in El Salvador, and in the early unrest were present.
-Further, the US prioritized Honduras' stability as essential to stopping the perceived spread of communism throughout the region and significantly increased its economic and military aid to the country.
-As a noted anticommunist who favored strong relations with the US, President Suazo Córdova welcomed this aid, while allowing the US to use Honduras as a staging ground for its counterinsurgency efforts across the region.
-For example, the US used Nicaraguan refugee camps in Honduras as a base in its undeclared covert war in support of the Contras against the communist Sandinista government in Nicaragua.
-In its fight against communist rebels in El Salvador, the US trained Salvadoran military members at Salvadoran refugee camps within Honduras
+A year later, full-scale civil war broke out in El Salvador, and in the early

-1980s, Guatemala entered the height of its decades-long civil war.
+1980s, Guatemala entered the height of its decadeslong civil war.

-By contrast, Honduras never experienced civil war during the turbulent 1980s, though some conditions for
+By contrast, Honduras never experienced civil war during the turbulent 1980s, though some conditions for unrest were present.
+Further, the US prioritized